 How KiwiSaver changes affect UniSaver

-Changes to KiwiSaver announced by the government in yesterday’s Budget will affect complying superannuation funds like UniSaver.
-After seeking expert advice, it seems clear that, from 1 July 2025:
+Changes to KiwiSaver announced by the government in May’s Budget will affect complying superannuation funds like UniSaver.
+From 1 July 2025:

-• 16 and 17-year olds will be able to join UniSaver’s locked section and will qualify for government contributions.
+- 16 and 17-year olds are eligible to join UniSaver’s locked section and will qualify for government contributions.
 Compulsory employer contributions for these members will apply from 1 April 2026.

-You may be aware that the default employee and employer contribution rates to KiwiSaver will increase from 3% to 4% of salary in two steps over three years from 1 April 2026.
+The default employee and employer contribution rates to KiwiSaver will increase from 3% to 4% of salary in two steps over three years from 1 April 2026.
 However, the current position on contributions for members of the locked section is unclear.
 The Taxation (Budget Measures) Bill (No. 2) which introduces the changes indicated in the Budget has not changed the minimum employee contribution rate for complying superannuation funds.
 It remains at 3%.
 However, the compulsory employer contribution may increase to 4%.
-We are seeking to establish, via our expert advisors, whether this is intentional or in error and will update this note when we know more.
+We understand it is likely there will be further law changes to address the inconsistency between employee and employer contribution rates for locked accounts.
+We do not have further information at this time but will update this note when we know more.

 Switching contributions to the standard section